rohit-kumaar/scss-project/README.md

 - Sets up SCSS architecture (base, layout, components, pages, utilities, vendors)
 - Includes placeholder files like `index.js`, `style.scss`, `index.html`, and `gulpfile.js`
 - Automatically writes `.gitignore` and `package.json`
-- Optimized media query output:
- When the same media query is used across different SCSS classes, it gets grouped into a single block in the final CSS after compilation.
+- Optimized media query output: When you run the command gulp minifycss in the terminal, it takes your CSS file and combines all the same media queries into one group.
+This makes your CSS cleaner and easier to read.
+Then, it makes the CSS file smaller by removing extra spaces and unnecessary code.
+Finally, it saves the smaller, improved file as bundle.min.css, ready to use for your website.

  ```
  .card {